Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 That's it!
 We've built a small data visualization using Svelte and explored some of the unique features of the framework and I hope the article didn't feel too long and that you can take this knowledge on to build bigger and better things!

-If you want to host your website, it's really quick and easy as it is just static files:
+If you want to host your website, it's really quick and easy as Svelte just outputs static files:

 1. Inside of the `public` folder, just update your `index.html` file so that any assets are being linked to directly (ie. change `/bundle.js` to `bundle.js`) as this caused me issues.